Rituximab: Mechanisms of action

 The combined effect results in the elimination of B cells (including the cancerous ones) from the body, allowing a new population of healthy B cells to develop from lymphoid stem cells.

 Rituximab binds to amino acids 170–173 and 182–185 on CD20, which are physically close to each other as a result of a disulfide bond between amino acids 167 and 183.

 History

 Rituximab was developed by IDEC Pharmaceuticals under the name IDEC-C2B8.
-The U.S. patent for the drug was issued in 1998 and expired in 2015.
+The US patent for the drug was issued in 1998 and expired in 2015.

-Based on its safety and effectiveness in clinical trials, rituximab was approved by the U.S. Food and Drug Administration in 1997 to treat B-cell non-Hodgkin lymphomas resistant to other chemotherapy regimens.
+Based on its safety and effectiveness in clinical trials, rituximab was approved by the US Food and Drug Administration (FDA) in 1997 to treat B-cell non-Hodgkin lymphomas resistant to other chemotherapy regimens.
 Rituximab, in combination with CHOP chemotherapy, is superior to CHOP alone in the treatment of diffuse large B-cell lymphoma and many other B-cell lymphomas.
-In 2010, it was approved by the European Commission for maintenance treatment after initial treatment of follicular lymphoma.
+In 2010, it was authorized by the European Commission for maintenance treatment after initial treatment of follicular lymphoma.

 It is on the World Health Organization's List of Essential Medicines.